msiniscalchi/atom-latextools/MANUAL.md

 ### Linux

 On Linux, `texlive` is the officially supported distribution.
-For the time being, only the `okular` viewer is supported.
+For the time being, only the `okular` viewer is supported (in addition to the Atom-based `pdf-view`).
 It does provide forward and inverse search.

 Make sure to install the `latexmk` package; you can use the `tlmgr` utility, or (possibly) your distribution's package manager.